Escher.gif (426 bytes)

 See the middle sample in the cable case above.

-The catalogue entry at the Hunterian Museum for the cable sample case shown above reads in part:
+The catalogue entry at the Hunterian Museum for the largest of the cable sections in the sample case shown above reads in part:

 WESTN. & BRAZILN.
 Co.
 CABLE B. HOOPER'S LONDON. (engraved on the brass bands holding the ends of the section of cable together).